ddbj/www/_metabobank/metadata-e.md

 : TBD

 [Parameter Value\[Extraction method\]](#Extraction_method)<a name="Extraction_method"></a>
-: This describes how a sample was extracted from its source material.
+: Extraction method used. e.g. methanol/chloroform extration (1:1 v/v)

 [Parameter Value\[NMR tube type\]](#NMR_tube_type)<a name="NMR_tube_type"></a>
-: Size and type of tube.
+: Size and type of tube e.g. 5 mm conventional, Shigemi, mircocell etc.

 [Parameter Value\[Solvent\]](#Solvent)<a name="Solvent"></a>
-: Solvent used in the NMR sample.
+: Solvent used in the NMR sample e.g. D2O, CD3OD, CDCl3, etc

 [Parameter Value\[Sample pH\]](#Sample_pH)<a name="Sample_pH"></a>
-: Sample pH value.
+: Sample pH value. e.g. 7.4

 [Parameter Value\[Temperature\]](#Temperature_NMR)<a name="Temperature_NMR"></a>
-: Sample Temperature value.
+: Sampel temperature run in the magnet, in Kelvin.

 [Parameter Value\[Instrument\]](#Instrument_NMR)<a name="Instrument_NMR"></a>
 : Add the full name of the instrument you used for the NMR study in this assay, including the model number and its operating frequency.
+For example, Bruker Avance III.

 [Parameter Value\[NMR probe\]](#NMR_probe)<a name="NMR_probe"></a>
 : Add a full description including the name and type of probe used.This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PROBHD= '.
+For example, 10mm 31P, 5mm HCN coldprobe, 3mm flow-probe, etc.

 [Parameter Value\[Number of transients\]](#Number_of_transients)<a name="Number_of_transients"></a>
 : The number of scans acquired.
 This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $NS= '.
+For example, 128 or 256.

 [Parameter Value\[Pulse sequence name\]](#Pulse_sequence_name)<a name="Pulse_sequence_name"></a>
 : The pulse sequence program used with a short description.
 This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked ' $PULPROG= ' and in the file 'pulseprogram.txt'.
+Example, noesypr1d.

 [Parameter Value\[Magnetic field strength\]](#Magnetic_field_strength)<a name="Magnetic_field_strength"></a>
-: Magnetic field strength in Tesla (T).
+: Magnetic field strength in Tesla (T) e.g. 14.1 T Varian Inova ; 18.8 T Bruker Avance.